Leifr27/Cybersecurity/Cloud/README.md

 Load balancers protect the availability aspect of security.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system files.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the application and system files.

 The configuration details of each machine may be found below.